linked in pixel Mindfulness for Parents: Letting Go of Parent Guilt | To Your Health by Ochsner

 • Practice mindfulness strategies and self-care

 Start with reminding yourself of small or big parenting wins.
 Reflect on the parenting moments that have made you happy and proud.
 Write them down and reflect on what you did that made each moment possible.
-Reflect now on how you will remind yourself of your proud parenting moments and strengths as a parent despite your challenges.
-Develop a mantra, such as, “I provide my child with unconditional love,” or, “I am there for my child when they feel sad," etc. Write your mantra down and remind yourself of it when times are hard.
+Now plan how you will remind yourself of your proud parenting moments and strengths as a parent despite your challenges.
+Develop a mantra, such as, “I provide my child with unconditional love,” or “I am there for my child when they feel sad," etc. Write your mantra down and remind yourself of it when times are hard.

-After a parenting challenge, reflect on what happened, how it turned out, what the challenges were and what were external factors contributed to it, such as sleep deprivation, work stress, romantic stress, social isolation, etc. Then, learn from it and practice a coping strategy.
+After a parenting challenge, reflect on what happened, how it turned out, what the challenges were and what external factors contributed to it, such as sleep deprivation, work stress, romantic stress, social isolation, etc. Then, learn from it, practice a coping strategy, and move forward.

 To engage in a coping strategy, watch the guided meditation below.